Buchanan, Rowan Hisayo. Starling Days. The Overlook Press. 2020. $26.00. 294 pgs. HC. 9781419743597.

 Complicating these already convoluted match ups are the mental health issues the characters are living with, frankly portrayed in a way that is both deeply uncomfortable and absolutely necessary.
 The relationships these characters have with each other are not separate from their relationships with their own minds, and those are inextricable interwoven in order to confront that fact.
 Alternating the perspectives of Mina and Oscar, readers are let into their thoughts as they work through their feelings, their choices, their understanding that something may be irrational but also being unable to solve the problems they’re unable to name.
 Mina even gets to be in conversation with her mind throughout the novel, arguing with its drive to surrender.

 Starling Days is not the kind of book that can be easily wrapped in a bow, all the loose strings tidied away, but it manages a satisfying and believable closing scene.
 Read Starling Days for the tension that exists between spouses, lovers, friends, and family.
 Read it for the ways those tensions are drawn taut, resolved, or ignored.
 There are no clear lines, no absolute imperatives, no path that promises happiness in this book, so if you’re the kind of reader who would like to know where these characters end up in 5 years, skip this one.
-But if you don’t mind just knowing them now, walk with them know in tense silence as you listen to their stories.
+But if you don’t mind just knowing them now, walk with them a moment in tense silence as you listen to their stories.
 These are character who need to be listened to.

 Nadia M Sahi